telerik/winforms-docs/installation,-deployment-and-distribution/visual-studio-extensions/options-dialog.md

 Configures the path where the extensions look for and store distributions.

-> You can benefit subscription reminders only if you have saved your credentials in the[Latest Version Acquirer tool.]({%slug winforms/installation,-deployment-and-distribution/visual-studio-extensions/automatic-latest-version-retrieval%})
+> You can benefit subscription reminders only if you have saved your credentials in the [Latest Version Acquirer tool.]({%slug winforms/installation,-deployment-and-distribution/visual-studio-extensions/automatic-latest-version-retrieval%})
 >